-Every page on the IUP website must have a summary.
+Every page, file, and news item on the IUP website needs a summary.
 Summaries show up in many places on the IUP site and in search engines.
 All page layouts and all downloadable files must have summaries.

 A summary should be a one- to two-sentence description of what the page (or document) is about.
 It should not just repeat the title.
 Summaries always appear with their page titles, never alone.
 Summaries appear in collections, underneath page titles in Web searches, and with news post headlines.